smdnikolov/SoftUni-Projects/The Trekking Zone - SPA/my-app/README.md

 # MyApp

+## First thing to do
+Do not forget to type npm -install in your console to install the node_modules

 ## Project requeirments
 The task is to design and implement a web application using Angular.
 Use a service like Kinvey or Firebase for your back-end or create your own with Node.js and MongoDB or a framework in another language (ASP.NET, Spring, Symfony).
 It can be a discussion forum, blog system, e-commerce site, online gaming site, social network, or any other web application by your choice.
 1. Application Structure